-This recorded lecture presentation considers the law relating to private nuisance, public nuisance and Rylands v Fletcher and shows you how to apply the law to a problem question on those topics.
+This recorded lecture presentation considers the law relating to private nuisance, public nuisance and Rylands v Fletcher and shows you how to structure and apply the law to a problem question.

 Public nuisance: definition; elements – act or omission, material effect, class of HM subjects; who can sue; damage; defences.

 Rylands v Fletcher: definition; who can sue; accumulation; something likely to do mischief if it escapes; non natural user; escape; damage; defences.

 Duration: 52 minutes (approx)

 Order securely online and get immediate access to the lecture.

 - Breach of duty

 - Liability for omissions